SudhenduP/sudhendu-website/content/home/experience.md

   location = "Dubai, UAE"
   date_start = "2018-04-01"
   date_end = ""
   description = "As part of the onsite consultant and architect team, I worked with four different clients in the region in the last three years.
 Most notably, single handlely created the an entire TIBCO CICD framework for a client.
 This automation helped the client to save 90% cost on their DevOps time and resource.
-I have also worked with organizations to jump-start their analytics journey."
+I have also worked with organizations to jump-start their analytics journey.
-  Projects = "•	Educational Data Analytics Project
-•	Centralized Advanced Analytics dashboard
+  Educational Data Analytics Project, Centralized Advanced Analytics dashboard, TIBCO Automation CICD"
-•	TIBCO Automation CICD
-"

 [[experience]]
   title = "Consultant"